 command to one of your functions.
 For example:

-To trigger to the event in the local development environment, you must first navigate to the site or its dashboard in your local development environment:
+To trigger to the event in the local development environment, you must navigate to the site or its dashboard in your local development environment, then take an action will trigger your event.

 From your app's directory in the terminal, run the following command: